EreckGordon/angular-universal-pwa-starter/README.md

 		- ~anonymous~
 		- ~social: google~
 		- ~social: facebook~
-		- social: twitter
+		- ~social: twitter~ // pass for now
-		- social: github
+		- ~social: github~ // pass for now
 	- ~to email users~
 		- ~to reset their password upon forgetting it~
 	- change return user info -- currently giving email of logged in user (even if they have multiple emails associated with their account)